STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Introduction

+This study addresses these challenges by explicitly integrating key \textit{properties of STL} into the optimization framework.
+These features include the monotonicity property of the robustness function, its hierarchical tree structure, and correspondence between convexity/concavity in optimization and conjunctive/disjunctive operators in specifications.
+Leveraging these features, we propose a novel optimization framework, \textit{STLCCP}, which employs the convex-concave procedure (CCP)~\cite{Lipp2016-fa,Shen2016-sn} for iterative optimization.

+This study makes three primary contributions. \begin{itemize} \item[\rnum{1})] \textbf{Robustness Decomposition Framework:} We introduce an efficient decomposition method that reformulates the original problem into a specific difference of convex (DC) program.
+This approach reduces the non-convex components of the problem by leveraging the key properties of STL, enabling the effective use of CCP during the subsequent optimization step.

+\item[\rnum{2})] \textbf{Tree-Weighted Penalty CCP (TWP-CCP):} We develop an enhanced CCP variant that prioritizes critical constraints by exploiting the hierarchical structure of STL, which improves the optimization step.

+\item[\rnum{3})] \textbf{Mellowmin-based Robustness Approximation:} To enhance optimization with gradient-based solvers, we propose using a novel smoothing function, the \textit{mellowmin} function.
+This robustness measure is both sound and asymptotically complete while providing a trade-off between smoothing accuracy and reduced concavity, making it appropriate for the proposed framework.
+Furthermore, we introduce a warm-start strategy to efficiently utilize this measure in practice. \end{itemize} These contributions form the foundation of the STLCCP framework, providing a scalable and robust solution for synthesizing control strategies in autonomous systems.

-This study aims to tackle these issues by explicitly incorporating several \textit{structures of STL}.
-To accomplish this, we introduce a novel optimization framework, called \textit{STLCCP}, which uses the convex-concave procedure (CCP)~\cite{Lipp2016-fa,Shen2016-sn} for iterative optimization.
-The STLCCP framework can handle \textit{any} STL specifications and consists of three steps: the preparation step, the reformulation step, and the solving step (refer to Algorithm~\ref{alg:overall}).
-In contrast to the conventional SQP method, the proposed framework retains complete information of convex parts at each iteration, resulting in fewer approximations.
-Furthermore, it is designed to be computationally efficient: when the system satisfies the linearity assumption, it solves quadratic programs sequentially, with only disjunctive parts of the specification being linearized at each iteration.
-Although our framework can handle the general nonlinear case where it becomes a method that solves non-quadratic convex programs sequentially, in this paper, we focus on the linear case for simplicity.
-Open-source code is available at \url{https://github.com/yotakayama/STLCCP}.
+The STLCCP framework can handle \textit{any} temporal operators and nesting depth for STL specifications while \textit{ensuring} the formula's satisfaction, even when incorporating the constraint relaxation from TWP-CCP and the smooth approximation introduced via the mellowmin function.
+Moreover, it is computationally efficient: In contrast to the conventional SQP method, the proposed framework retains complete information of convex parts at each iteration, resulting in fewer approximations.
+In particular, when a linearity assumption is satisfied, it solves quadratic programs sequentially, with only disjunctive parts of the specification being linearized at each iteration.
+Numerical experiments show that the proposed method outperforms existing methods in terms of both robustness score and computational time on several benchmarks.